Thyroid Eye Disease

-Thyroid eye disease is an autoimmune condition where your body makes hormones and proteins that cause swelling and scarring of the muscles and tissues around the eye balls.
+Thyroid eye disease ("dysthyroid orbitopathy", or "thyroid related ophthalmopathy, TRO") is an autoimmune condition in which your body makes hormones and proteins that cause swelling and scarring of the muscles and tissues around the eye balls.

 Patients with thyroid eye disease can have any of the following symptoms:

 - Eye pain and strain

 - Tight or pulling sensation when looking up, down or to the side

 - Double vision that varies with direction of gaze